voxpupuli/onceover/README.md

 If we are doing acceptance testing then we need information about how to spin up VMs to do the testing on, these are configured in [nodesets](#nodesets).

+There is one thing that is not configured using config files and that is the **environment** to test.
+To change the environment that tests run in simply use the `CONTROLREPO_env` environment variable e.g.

+`CONTROLREPO_env=development bundle exec rake controlrepo_spec`

 ### controlrepo.yaml

 `spec/controlrepo.yaml`